 1. Simple random sampling (SRS): select PSUs with equal probability when no auxiliary information is available.

-2. Stratification: if PSU-level variables are known (e.g., stand area, stand development stage, forest type), stratify PSUs and sample within strata to improve estimates (see Section 15.1).
+2. Stratification: if PSU-level variables are known (e.g., stand area, stand development stage, forest type), stratify PSUs and sample within strata to improve estimates.

 3. Systematic sampling: if PSUs can be arranged spatially or sorted by auxiliary information related to the parameter of interest, select PSUs systematically with a random start to ensure broad coverage.

-4. Probability proportional to size (PPS): if each PSU has a size-related measure (e.g., area or predicted biomass), select PSUs with probabilities proportional to that measure.
+4. Probability proportional to size (PPS): if each PSU has a size measure that’s related to the parameter of interest (e.g., area or predicted biomass), select PSUs with probabilities proportional to that measure.

 Availability of auxiliary information usually guides the choice of first-stage design.
 Without auxiliary data, equal-probability sampling at the PSU stage is the default.
 When size- or variability-related variables are available and correlated with the parameter of interest, PPS designs can improve efficiency by allocating sampling effort in proportion to each PSU’s contribution.